MartinSchweinberger/IJCL_ReproFinalOr/README.md

 # Instructions for use

 The notebooks in this reporsitory assume that the corpora are stored in a subdirectory labelled *data*.
-While the entire code (see [here for the R notebook representing the first part of the analysis](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part1.Rmd) and [here for the R notebook representing the second part of the analysis](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part2.Rmd)) for the analysis is made avialable and displayed (see [here for a rendered html version of the first part of the analysis](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part1.html) and see [here for a rendered html version of the second part of the analysis](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part2.html)), we decided against uploading and making the data available in this reporsitory for copyright reasons.
+While the entire code (see [here for the R notebook](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part1.Rmd)  representing the first part of the analysis and [here](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part2.Rmd) for the R notebook representing the second part of the analysis) representing the analysis is made avialable in raw and rendered format (see [here](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part1.html)  for a rendered html version of the first part of the analysis and see [here](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part2.html) for a rendered html version of the second part of the analysis), we decided against uploading and making the data available in this reporsitory for copyright reasons.
 The interactive notebook therefore start with the analysis at a point where the instances of speech-unit final *or* are extracted from the corpus data.

 # Interactive notebook